janisaiad/DeNN-NTK/refs/wk13-ntk-transformers-mmnn/script.md

 And the most amazing part?
 The orientation of the vectors, which is related to the correlation `rho_1`, is completely **independent** of their lengths, which are the norms.
 This statistical independence is a wonderful result that makes the whole analysis possible.

+This is very important because I do all of this work in order to be able to compute a mean NTK value ! and this mean NTK value is very tractable NOW that we have this formula because of independents variable, this was the main focus of my work and this is a great coincidence.

 **Part 6: The Conclusion - No Curse of Dimensionality**

 So what does this all mean, especially when we think about the rank `r` of that bottleneck layer?